SanGonMayer/LongLeafLandingTask/README.md

     - Follow the step-by-step form to input the required details.

 2. **Submit the form:**
     - Once you complete the form, submit it.
-You should receive a confirmation message.

 3. **Check the email:**
     - Open Mailcatcher at [http://127.0.0.1:1080/](http://127.0.0.1:1080/).
     - You should see the email sent by the application with the PDF attachment.
+    - In case you don't see it, refresh the mailcatcher page.
     - Open the email and download the PDF.